Castletown railway station: The Ginger Tree

-Thomas & The Magic Railroad
+Thomas and The Magic Railroad

 The live-action film version of Thomas The Tank Engine was partially filmed at the station, forming the basis of Shining Time Station (itself a variation of the series screened in the U.S.) in the story and the building and its environs were considerably disguised for this purpose, with a temporary canopy being built in the place where the original had once stood; whilst being a temporary structure this canopy looked remarkably similar to the original which had been demolished some seven years previously.
 The distinctive limestone station building was completely encased in wooden cladding and finished in a brown and cream colour scheme for the duration.
 Between the filming the production company provided their own style station nameboards which were erected between shots for the convenience of passengers, the railway remaining operational throughout the period of filming.
 The goods shed was disguised as the local Cooperative Store and period cars and set dressings were featured in the station.
 Some of the scenes shot featuring Alec Baldwin (the 1st station master), Michael E. Rodgers (the 2nd station master) and Peter Fonda (the grandfather) were shot at this location.
 The railway was used extensively during filming, with Port St. Mary goods shed being transformed into a workshop for the purpose and other island locations were also used including the Tynwald Hill Inn at St. John's.
 The locomotives and carriages were however not featured in the finished motion picture.

-Five Children & It
+Five Children and It

 The station was again used for filming in 2005 when a live-action version of the Edith Nesbit story was filmed on the island, particularly in and around the town.
 For this, a temporary canopy was reinstated along the frontage of the station in a similar position to the original, and this remained in place through the majority of the peak season. the canopy was fitted with replica decorate fascia boards to match in with the extant versions.
 The film starred local resident Sir Norman Wisdom and the creature was voiced by Eddie Izzard.
 Scenes at the station retained the name of Castletown which are clearly discernable in the finished film.
 Upon completion of filming a number of smaller period props were retained at the station.